willmeyer2150/SSU-CS-351/Project-4/README.md

 - Once the kernel completes, the host copies the results back with `cudaMemcpy` and frees the device memory.

 This approach is considered embarrassingly parallel because each output element is independent.
-This allows the GPU to populate very large arrays efficiently because once the size of the elements become large, the fixed kernel launch and memory transfer overheads become amortized.
+This allows the GPU to populate very large arrays efficiently because once the size of the data become large, the fixed kernel launch and memory transfer overheads become amortized.

 ---